Jeanine Pirro: Justice with Judge Jeanine on Fox News

 After the 2020 United States presidential election, Pirro was an outspoken proponent on her program of baseless allegations involving voting machine fraud that allegedly stole the election from Donald Trump.
 Hosts Lou Dobbs and Maria Bartiromo also promoted falsehoods on their programs.
 Smartmatic, a voting machine company that had been baselessly accused of conspiring with competitor Dominion Voting Systems to rig the election, sent Fox News a letter in December 2020 demanding retractions that "must be published on multiple occasions" so as to "match the attention and audience targeted with the original defamatory publications."
 The three programs each ran the same video segment refuting the baseless allegations days later, though none of the three hosts personally issued retractions.
+Pirro was among Fox News employees named in a February 2021 Smartmatic defamation suit; a judge dismissed her from the suit in March 2022, but an appeals court reinstated her as a defendant in February 2023.
+On February 4, 2021, Pirro was named in the complaint "Smartmatic Files $2.7 Billion Defamation Lawsuit Against Fox Corporation" The complaint states that "Fox News’ disinformation campaign had a direct and harmful impact on Smartmatic's ability to conduct business in the United States and around the world".
+Smartmatic claims that Fox News Network, Maria Bartiromo, Lou Dobbs, Jeanine Pirro, Rudy Giuliani and Sidney Powell were primary sources of false information which were repeated by other media outlets, journalists, bloggers and influencers the world over.

 On January 12, 2022, it was announced that Pirro would be a permanent co-host on The Five starting January 24, and ending Justice.
+Pirro left Fox News in May 2025.